-Cookies are small files being saved on your computer by websites and web application.
-They contain information about yourself such as recently visited pages, products added to the cart or if you’re logged in or not.
+Cookies are small files being saved on your computer by websites and web applications.
+They contain information about yourself such as recently visited pages, products added to the cart, or whether you’re logged in or not.
 Part of the data is personal, therefore, requires prior consent from the user.
-That’s when the law kicks in …
+That’s when the web cookies law kicks in…

 The Open Graph protocol enables any web page to become a rich object in a social graph.
 For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.